shreeve/censive/README.md

 # censive

-A quick and lightweight CVS handling library for Ruby
+A quick and lightweight CSV handling library for Ruby

 ## Writing CSV